 - Students who are interested in learning in detail about the law system of any country or judicial system should apply for admission into the LLB course.-

-When to pursue LLB?
+When to pursue an LLB Program?

 - Candidates who are certain that they want to take up a job in law can enroll in the LLB course right away.
 However, if they are unsure, they could express a preference.